scikit-learn/enhancement_proposals/slep025/proposal.rst

 As it stands, *accuracy* is the most used metric for classifiers in scikit-learn.
 This is manifest in `classifier.score(..)` which applies accuracy.
-While the original goal might have been to provide a score method that works for all classifiers, the actual implication was the blind usage, without critical thinking, of the accuracy score.
+While the original goal might have been to provide a score method that works for all classifiers, the actual implication has been the blind usage, without critical thinking, of the accuracy score.
 This has mislead many researchers and users because accuracy is well known for its severe deficiencies: To the point, it is not a *strictly proper scoring rule* and scikit-learn's implementation hard-coded a probability threshold of 50% into it.